AllskyTeam/allsky/README.md

 	* You can **significanly** reduce wear on your SD card by making `allsky/tmp` a [memory-based filesystem](https://github.com/thomasjacquin/allsky/wiki/Miscellaneous-Tips).

 * version **0.8.3.3**:
+	* Added ability to have your allsky camera added to the [Allsky map](http://www.thomasjacquin.com/allsky-map) by configuring [these settings](https://github.com/thomasjacquin/allsky/wiki/allsky-Settings/_edit#map-settings).
+Added `Allsky Map Setup` section to the WebUI to configure the map settings.
 	* Significantly enhanced Wiki - more pages and more information on existing pages.
 All known issues are described there as well as fixes / workarounds.
 	* Added an option to keograms to make them full width, even if few images were used in creating the keogram.
 In config.sh, set `KEOGRAM_EXTRA_PARAMETERS="--image-expand"`.
-	* Added/changed/deleted config.sh and ftp-settings.sh variables:
+	* Added/changed/deleted settings (in config/config.sh unless otherwise noted):
 	  * Added `WEBUI_DATA_FILES`: contains the name of one or more files that contain information to be added to the WebUI's "System" page.
-See [this Wiki page](https://github.com/thomasjacquin/allsky/wiki/allsky-portal-(WebUI)-settings) for more information.
+See [this Wiki page](https://github.com/thomasjacquin/allsky/wiki/WEBUI_DATA_FILES) for more information.
 	  * Renamed `NIGHTS_TO_KEEP` to `DAYS_TO_KEEP` since it determines how many days of data to keep, not just nighttime data.
 If blank (""), ALL days' data are kept.
 	  * Deleted `AUTO_DELETE`: its functionality is now in `DAYS_TO_KEEP`.  `DAYS_TO_KEEP=""` is similar to the old `AUTO_DELETE=false`.
 	  * Added `WEB_DAYS_TO_KEEP`: specifies how many days of Allsky website images and videos to keep, if the website is installed on your Pi.
-	  * Added `WEB_IMAGE_DIR` to allow the images to be copied to a location on your Pi (usually the Allsky website) as well as being copied to a remote machine.
+	  * Added `WEB_IMAGE_DIR` in config/ftp-settings.sh to allow the images to be copied to a location on your Pi (usually the Allsky website) as well as being copied to a remote machine.
 This functionality already existed with timelapse, startrails, and keogram files.
 	* The RPiHQ camera now supports all the text overlay features as the ZWO camera, including the "Extra Text" file.
 	* Removed the harmless `deprecated pixel format used` message from the timelapse log file.
 That message only confused people.
 	* Improved the auto-exposure for RPiHQ cameras.